Bicycle Frequently Asked Questions

 Caltrain and its municipal partners offer many wayside bicycle amenities.
-Bike lockers, offered at 27 stations, can be rented in six-month increments for $5.50 per month.
-For information on renting a bicycle locker call Caltrain at 650.508.6350 or e-mail email@example.com for specific location availability before submitting an application. the Bike Parking page also lists other bike storage options available at stations.
+Bike lockers, offered at most stations, can be rented in six-month increments for $5.50 per month.
+For information on renting a bicycle locker, first visit www.caltrain.com/bikelockers to verify availability at your station before submitting an application. the Bike Parking page also lists other bike storage options available at stations.

 Are there space restrictions for folding bikes?